adamforprovo/campaign-website/src/content/issues.md

 ![image](../assets/house.jpg)

 Our housing crisis is pushing people away.
-If we don’t thoughtfully plan for growth, we risk becoming a commuter city—bearing the costs of traffic and congestion without receiving the benefits of a thriving local community.
+If we don’t thoughtfully plan for growth, we risk becoming a commuter city—bearing the costs of traffic and congestion without the benefits of a thriving local community.
 Responsible growth keeps neighborhoods strong and ensures a vibrant city.

 **What we can do:**